opensafely/documentation/docs/study-def.md

 The first argument to `patients.satisfying()` is a string defining the population of interest using elementary logic syntax.
 Acceptable operators in this string are currently `=`, `!=`, `<`, `<=`, `>=`, `>`, `AND`, `OR`, `NOT`, `+`, `-`, `*`, `/`.
 All subsequent arguments are variable definitions.
-These are used just as you would use them in the higher-level `StudyDefinition()` call, except that there's no need to define `returning_expectations` arguments since these variables are extracted explicitly.
+These are used just as you would use them in the higher-level `StudyDefinition()` call, except that there's no need to define `return_expectations` arguments since these variables are extracted explicitly.

 If a variable has been defined elsewhere in `StudyDefinition()`, then that variable can be used in the `patients.satisfying()` function without needing to be defined again.
 For example,